RUNFUNRUN/NixOS-Flake/README.md

 # NixOS-Flake

-this flake is forked by [https://github.com/nomadics9/NixOS-Flake](https://github.com/nomadics9/NixOS-Flake)
+This flake is forked by [https://github.com/nomadics9/NixOS-Flake](https://github.com/nomadics9/NixOS-Flake)

 ## How to install?